Field Operations Division

 Lake Zurich Traffic Officers are also members of the Major Crash Assistance Team of Lake County (MCAT), a multi-jurisdictional crash investigation team.

-The main objective of the Community Service Officer Program is to provide assistance to sworn personnel.
+The main objective of the Police Assistant Program is to provide support to sworn personnel.
 They are required to assist the general public with requests for service which do not require a sworn police officer.
 Some of the duties include:

 - Animal complaints/investigations which include stray animals, animal abuse, and apprehending and transporting impounded animals to Lake County Animal Control.

 - Complete tasks assigned by supervisory officers to allow orderly administration of the police service.